I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ne-wwan--wwan-activation-state.md

     <i>set</i> indications after they have successfully activated or deactivated a PDP context, and not
     immediately after receiving the request.</p>

-<p>Miniport drivers use the
-    <b>WwanActivationStateActivating</b> and
-    <b>WwanActivationStateDeactivating</b> transient states when responding to
-    <i>query</i> requests.
-Miniport driver should not return these states when processing
-    <i>set</i> requests.
-Miniport drivers must only send
-    <i>set</i> indications after they have successfully activated or deactivated a PDP context, and not
-    immediately after receiving the request.</p>

-<p>Miniport drivers use the
-    <b>WwanActivationStateActivating</b> and
-    <b>WwanActivationStateDeactivating</b> transient states when responding to
-    <i>query</i> requests.
-Miniport driver should not return these states when processing
-    <i>set</i> requests.
-Miniport drivers must only send
-    <i>set</i> indications after they have successfully activated or deactivated a PDP context, and not
-    immediately after receiving the request.</p>

 ## -requirements
 <table>
 <tr>